balini/schedule-app/README.md

 GET http://localhost:3000/schedule

 The API was modeled considering the schedule as domain.
 Each element of data's API array represents a slot with an id, day, date and an array of session as attributes.
-Session is an entity with objects containing time of appoitment and info about availability as attributes.
+Session is an entity with time of appoitment and info about availability as attributes.

 ```shell
   {